NEET PG Paper Analysis 2024: Difficuly Level, Student's Reaction

 NEET PG Paper Analysis 2024

-NEET PG 2024 exam will be held on Jun 23, 2024, and the difficulty level will be updated after the completion of the exam.
+NEET PG 2024 exam has been postponed, and the difficulty level will be updated after the completion of the exam.
 NEET PG 2024 will be held for 3.5 hours for 800 marks.
+A total of 2,08,898 students took the exam in the previous NEET PG 2023 session, which was held across 902 exam locations distributed across 277 cities.
 The exam paper analysis will be released after the exam is conducted successfully.

 NEET PG Paper Analysis 2023